nicolo-tellini/sppComp/README.md

 By the construction of the phylogeny we finally observed that the signal we detected was instead due to the fact that IFO 1815 (and all the *Saccharomyces mikatae* strains isolated so far[2]) inherited a SNP1 copy from an Euroasiatic *Saccharomyces paradoxus* (ancestral introgression) so that the copy of SNP1 in the Alpechin A8 (inherited from the European *Saccharomyces paradoxus*) is genetically closer to the copy of IFO 1815 rather than to the American *Saccharomyces paradoxus* YPS 138.
 This justifying the signal of coverage against the *Saccharomyces mikatae* assembly.

 #### The take-home message
-The pipeline takes advantage of a competitive mapping against whole-genome assemblies and, like all the reference-based method, it is reference biased.
-It is important  keeping in mind that the assemblies are molded by the evolutionary history of the strain and that this last is not always completely known.
-We recommend a careful and cautious interpretation of the results obtained.
-These have to be considered preliminary and not definitive (especially during the evaluation of the minor species components).
-In addition, we invite the user to provide further evidence in favor of the conclusions drawed by using complementary approaches.
+The pipeline employs a competitive mapping strategy against whole-genome assemblies, which, akin to all reference-based methods, is subject to reference bias.
+Therefore, caution should be exercised when interpreting the results derived from genomic assemblies, and complementary approaches should be employed to provide additional evidence and validation.

 [1] note: the alpechin *Saccharomyces cerevisiae* strains are known to be permeated by *Saccharomyces paradoxus* DNA. *Tellini et al. 2023* and *Pontes et al. 2019*
 [2] find more about this here